SCO Group: Views on infringement claims

-However during Forum, SCO did publicly show several alleged examples of illegal copying of copyright code in Linux.
+However, during the company's Forum conference, SCO did publicly show several alleged examples of illegal copying of copyright code in Linux.
 Until that time, these examples had only been available to people who signed a non-disclosure agreement, which had prohibited them from revealing the information shown to them.
 SCO claimed the infringements were divided into four separate categories: literal copying, obfuscation, derivative works, and non-literal transfers.
 The example used by SCO to demonstrate literal copying became known as the atemalloc example.
 While the name of the original contributor was not revealed by SCO, quick analysis of the code in question pointed to SGI.
 At this time it was also revealed that the code had already been removed from the Linux kernel, because it duplicated already existing functions.

 By early 2004, the small amount of evidence that had been presented publicly was viewed as inconclusive by lawyers and software professionals who were not partisan to either side.
 As Businessweek wrote, "While there are similarities between some code that SCO claims it owns and material in Linux, it's not clear to software experts that there's a violation."
 The legal considerations involved were complex, and resolved around subtleties such as how the notion of derivative works should be applied.
 Furthermore, Novell's argument that it had never transferred copyrights to the Santa Cruz Operation placed a cloud over the SCO Group's legal campaign.
 Most, but not all, industry observers felt that SCO was unlikely to win.
 InfoWorld drily noted that Las Vegas bookmakers were not giving odds on the battle, but the three analysts it polled gave odds of 6-to-4 against SCO, 200-to-1 against SCO, and 6-to-4 for SCO.

 In any case, while Linux customers may not have been happy about the concerns and threats that the SCO Group was raising, it was unclear whether that was slowing their adoption of Linux; some business media reports indicated that it was, or that it might, while others indicated that it was not.